Encyclopedie van Friesland

-The Encyclopedie van Friesland is a Dutch language encyclopedia about the Friesland Province, Netherlands published in 1958 by Elsevier.
+The Encyclopedie van Friesland is a Dutch language encyclopedia about Friesland, the Netherlands published in 1958 by Elsevier.

 In addition to an encyclopedic section, it consists of a compendium on, among other things, Frisian landscape, the history of Friesland, Frisian literature and Frisian culture.
 The editor-in-chief was J.H.
 Brouwer.
 He was assisted by an editorial board consisting of J.J.
 Kalma, W. Kok and M. Wiegersma.

 Post-1954 information was not included in the encyclopedia.